 On Saturday, August 8, 1942, at approximately 10:00 in the morning, 1st Lt.
 John F. A. Bushaw, at 29 years old, died of spinal malaria.
 He was the 1,333 POW to die at the camp and was buried in Grave 115 in the camp.
 His wife received a copy of the March 1, 1942, letter awarding him the Silver Star four days after his death.
 Part of the letter said, “Lieut.
 Bushaw, battalion maintenance officer of his battalion, gallantly led his maintenance crews in the recovery of tanks disabled on the enemy lines in the actions against the Japanese landing parties in the Quinanan Point and Anyasan Bay areas.
 Bataan, P.I.
 His efforts, carried on while under fire served as an inspiration to his men, and resulted in the final recovery of all the several tanks which were damaged.”

-In May 1943, the family learned through the International Red Cross that John had died while a POW.
+The War Department learned on May 28, 1943, learned that John had died as a POW.
+On May 30, 1943, the family learned that John had died while a POW.

 MRS JULIA BUSHAW